-Just like any machine, a boat needs a power source.
-And just like you wouldn’t put a crummy battery inside a Ferrari or a Lamborghini, you shouldn’t power your top-of-the-line speedboat or cruiser with a sub-par battery.
+Our 5 best marine battery reviews for 2022 are in, and just like any machine, a boat needs a power source.
+Just like you wouldn’t put a crummy battery inside a Ferrari or a Lamborghini, you shouldn’t power your top-of-the-line speedboat or cruiser with a sub-par battery.
 Of course, boating is a bit more of a bumpy ride than driving, and you’ll need a battery that can withstand that extra abuse.
 There are other differences between car batteries and marine batteries, and we’ll get to those later.
 But if you’re looking for the best marine battery available to power a heavy appliance on your boat, or your boat itself, then you’ve come to the right place.

 In the age of masks and social-distancing, a relaxing afternoon out on the water is one of the great ways left to spend some quality time with your family or loved ones, and we want you to enjoy that experience to the fullest extent possible.
 By the time you’re done with our list, you’ll have found the best marine battery for you to turn your boat into a home away from home and away from everything else.